f5devcentral/f5-automation-labs/docs/lab-1/authentication.rst

 Lab Specific Instructions
 --------------------------

 Follow the **Lab 1.2 - API Authentication** steps in order found in the Postman collection to complete this portion of the lab.
-The requests and responses have been included below for referance.
+The requests and responses have been included below for reference.

 In this lab, the basic authenication value is the base64-encoding of the BIG-IPs default username and password **admin:admin**.